cts-mbiswas/OfficeDocs-WorkplaceAnalytics/Viva/insights/org-team-insights/copilot-dashboard.md

 ###### **Insight #2: Breakdown of Copilot usage across different Microsoft 365 apps**

-App totals reflect the total number of adoption metrics in the following Microsoft 365 apps: Microsoft Teams, Outlook, Word, Excel, PowerPoint, and Business Chat (work).
+App totals reflect the total number of adoption metrics in the following Microsoft 365 apps: Microsoft Teams, Outlook, Word, Excel, PowerPoint, Business Chat (work), and Business Chat (web).

 Group totals reflect all users based on the filtered group, including groups that are below the minimum group size.